Mikejo5000/vsts-docs-pr/docs/report/analytics/reporting-roadmap.md

 We have no plans to bring a cloud version of our SQL Server Reporting story to VSTS.

-## Support of TFS + SQL Server Reporting
+## Support of TFS & SQL Server Reporting
-We currently support TFS + SQL Server Reporting through TFS 2018.
+We currently support TFS & SQL Server Reporting through TFS 2018.

-We will continue support TFS + SQL Server Reporting until Analytics is brought to TFS and can fully replace its functionality.
+We will continue support SQL Server Reporting until Analytics is brought to TFS and can fully replace its functionality.
 After that, we will likely support both SQL Servier Reporting and Analytics for one additional major TFS release.
 This allows customers time to convert their reports to Analytics.

 ## Roadmap Timeline
 ### 2018 Q1